Lives of the Saints (Ricci novel)

-Lives of the Saints is a novel by Nino Ricci.
+Lives of the Saints is a novel by Canadian writer Nino Ricci.
 The author's first book, it forms the first part of a trilogy.
 The other two novels are In a Glass House and Where She Has Gone.
 Lives of the Saints was first published in 1990 and was the winner of the 1990 Governor General's Awards for fiction.

 Synopsis

 Film

 Vittorio Innocente's father, Mario, has immigrated to Canada, though originally believed to be America, to pave the way for the rest of his family to come.
 Little Vittorio doesn't understand why the neighbours disapprove of his mother, but suspects it has something to do with the man she was with in the stable on the morning she was violently bitten by the snake.
 But it becomes clear that it is Cristina's independence of mind and rejection of superstition that offend the peasant values in this remote village in post-war Italy.
 In the miniseries, Vittorio seeks comfort from his teacher, Aunt Teresa "La Maestra", who unlike the neighbours, sympathizes with Vittorio, and consoles him.
 Aunt Teresa hides Cristina when she becomes visibly pregnant while her husband is away, and helps Vittorio understand life through stories in a book she gave him called Lives of the Saints, while in the novel Zia Lucia (Aunt Teresa) is a completely different character from "La Maestra".
 Cristina and Vittorio depart to Canada to meet Mario, but the Cristina dies on the ship giving birth to Vittorio's sister, Rita.
 Rita has bright blue eyes like her father, which serves as a constant reminder of Cristina's affair.